-Chandra also worked as de facto in house counsel for Lawyer's Aid Service, Inc. (LAS), a company that has helped Texas lawyers form thousands of entities, such as corporations, limited liability companies, limited partnerships, and professional associations.
+Chandra's other passion is helping small businesses and nonprofits plan for success.
+"My Dad owned several small businesses and I know first-hand the struggles small business owners face.
+Too many feel priced out of the legal services market and don't get the advice they need until it is too late and they are already in trouble."
+Chandra works with clients to come up with affordable legal plans that get them the legal advice they need when it can do the most good—before there is a problem.
+Chandra particularly enjoys helping new businesses form and incorporate.
+"Starting a business is about more than filling out a form with the Secretary of State and never looking back.
+Many owners think the articles of incorporation are all they need to protect their business, when that is really just the beginning."
+In her years in Texas, Chandra also worked as de facto in house counsel for Lawyer's Aid Service, Inc. (LAS), a company that has helped Texas lawyers form thousands of entities, such as corporations, limited liability companies, limited partnerships, and professional associations.
 Chandra represented LAS in a variety of legal and tax matters and litigation.
 She was the principal author of one of LAS's best-selling products, a Texas limited liability company record book trusted by hundreds of Texas attorneys.
 She also revised their corporate and nonprofit record books to keep up with ever-changing federal and state laws.
-Chandra enjoys helping small business form a solid legal basis for future success.
-She also helps several nonprofits develop corporate governance practices and policies and obtain 501(c)(3) tax-exempt status.
+Chandra now brings these skills to her small business clients.